 As part of its commitment to transparency, InfraRed publicly communicates its sustainability objectives and the progress made against these as part of its annual sustainability report.
 These objectives are linked to InfraRed's four strategic sustainability priorities - Climate, Environment, Communities and People - which are underpinned by our governance frameworks.
-Where possible, these objectives are informed and measured by key sustainability indicators as outlined on page 12 and 13 of InfraRed's 2023 Sustainability Report.
+Where possible, these objectives are informed and measured by key sustainability indicators as outlined on page 9 of InfraRed's latest Sustainability Report.

-In particular, the key 2023 objectives InfraRed has communicated publicly are as follows:
+In particular, the key 2024 objectives InfraRed has communicated publicly are as follows: